empatterson/CopernicusCO2/README.md

   .filter(ee.Filter.eq('country_co', 'CH'));
 ```

-Once the data is cropped to the desired boundaries, the mean values can be calculated for each year
+Once the data is cropped to the desired boundaries, the mean CO2 values can be calculated for each year using Reducer.mean to aggregate the data over the whole year.

 ```js
 //find the mean CO2 values for 2019 & 2020